Contact homology and virtual fundamental cycles: Virtual fundamental cycles

 Now \eqref{cofibrancyconditionI} for $T$ is precisely the map to the top vertex of the cube \eqref{cubediagramI} from the colimit over its remaining vertices.
-This map is clearly injective given that each map in \eqref{cubediagramI} is injective. \end{rlist} Note that for $(\SSS_\I^\pm,\SSS_\II)$-modules, the above conditions are imposed over each of $\SSS_\I^\pm$, $\SSS_\II$, and so on.
+This map is clearly injective given that each map in \eqref{cubediagramI} is injective. \end{proof}

-Cofibrancy of an $\SSS_\ast$-module $X_\ast$ is important because it allows us to construct maps out of $X_\ast$ by induction on $T\in\SSS_\ast$, partially ordered as in Definition \ref{partialorderI}. \end{definition}